 Aneurysmal subarachnoid hemorrhage (aSAH) is a sudden life-threatening bleeding occurring in the subarachnoid space (i.e. between two layers of the protective membranes that surround the brain).
-It is caused by the rupture of an aneurysm - a weak bulging spot on the wall of a brain artery - that causes blood to escape and accumulate in the space around the brain.
-To stop the bleeding, endovascular coiling or microsurgical clipping is required.
+It is caused by the rupture of an aneurysm - a weak bulging spot on the wall of a brain artery which allows blood to escape and accumulate in the space around the brain.
+Surgical repair (endovascular coiling or microsurgical clipping) is required to prevent fatal rebleeding.

 Aneurysmal SAH is estimated to affect 30,000 patients in the US each year.
 The mortality rate for patients suffering from aSAH is high, and among those who survive, long-term symptoms such as physical disabilities are common, making them entirely dependent upon relatives or caregivers.

-Currently, rescue invasive, intra-arterial intervention is used to treat cerebral vasospasm.
+Currently, invasive, intra-arterial intervention is used to treat cerebral vasospasm.
 This therapy is associated with medical risk and often requires repeated procedures.
-There is no effective pharmacotherapy available for the prevention or the treatment of cerebral vasospasm and its severe complications.
+No effective medication is available for the prevention or treatment of cerebral vasospasm.